dylan-lom/PassMe/docs/docs/technical.md

 Following common security practices ([non-technical overview](https://www.youtube.com/watch?v=w68BBPDAWr8)), all passwords go through a PBKDF2 SHA-256 hashing process, which recursively hashes the passwords 10^1000 times, in order to protect user data from brute- force attacks.

-Technical documentation of LastPass's security procedures is available [here](https://assets.cdngetgo.com/60/be/323790b344bf8e631ecb033e4cad/lastpass-technical-whitepaper.pdf), and provides a good introduction to the security practices that PassMe applies in applicable areas &mdash; server authentication, for example, is not an issue that PassMe is concerned with, as it relies on the Ethereum blockchain's underlying secure authentication methods for users.
+It's advised that users familiarise themselves with LastPass's security procedures (available [here](https://assets.cdngetgo.com/60/be/323790b344bf8e631ecb033e4cad/lastpass-technical-whitepaper.pdf)), as it provides a good introduction to the security practices that PassMe applies in applicable areas &mdash; server authentication, for example, is not an issue that PassMe is concerned with, as it relies on the Ethereum blockchain's underlying secure authentication methods for users.